FAForever/wiki-pages/Development/Mapping/Gaea/Basic-Introduction.md

 * Add a `Transform` node to the end of the graph, and mark that node for export.
 Some nodes are known not to produce an output, but the `Transform` node is known  to behave as expected.

 ## Remaining questions
 If you are left with questions or need help, your best bet is to check with people in the FAF discord Mapping-General channel.
-Alternatively, you may send me a PM on discord, or leave a message on the forum.
+Alternatively, you may send me (IndexLibrorum, or Prohibitorum) a PM on discord, or leave a message on the forum.